basetenlabs/truss-examples/nous-capybara-34b/README.md

 res = requests.post(
     "https://model-<model-id>.api.baseten.co/development/predict",
     headers=headers,
-    json={"prompt": "There's a place where time stands still.
-A place of breath taking wonder, but also", "max_tokens": 512, "temperature": 0.9}
+    json={"prompt": "What happens if I go to the top of the tallest mountian in california with a bucket of water and tip it over the highest cliff?", "max_tokens": 512, "temperature": 0.9, "stream": True},
+    stream=True
 )
-print(res.json())
+res.raise_for_status()

+for word in res:
+    print(word.decode("utf-8"))
 ```